20 Pantry Snacks Every New Mom Should Have After Baby - Baby Chick

 Top view of a brown bowl filled with organic almonds shot on rustic wood table.
 Some almonds are out of the bowl on a burlap.

 Almonds are high in healthy fats and contain magnesium, vitamin E, and riboflavin.
-One serving size is about the palm of your hand.
-Aim to buy the “raw” or “roasted and unsalted” variety when shopping to keep your sodium intake in check.
+One serving size is about the size of the palm of your hand.
+When shopping, aim to buy the “raw” or “roasted and unsalted” variety to keep your sodium intake in check.

 4. Canned Salmon